-- Support the assessment of the Student Learning Outcomes (SLOs) defined for Orientation, Career and Transfer Center Services, and for Counseling and Advising Services. - SLOs would be defined and assessed for the following: - Online orientation processes (particularly measuring the effectiveness of the changes made to these processes) - New Student Orientation classes (COUN M03) - "Mini-Orientations" provided at each level of MyNAV - New Student Orientation events - o Preview Days - Services provided in the programs - Evaluate the progress for special student populations (International Students, Basic Skills, DSPS, EOPs, Former Foster Youth, Veterans, Returning Adults, etc.) as compared to the traditional student population (age 18-24). - Work with Counseling Faculty and staff to analyze CCSSE survey results and determine if follow-up surveys would be helpful.
-Assist in the development, administration and analysis of such surveys.
+• Support the evaluation of the Student Learning Outcomes (SLOs) defined for Orientation, Career and Transfer Center Services, and for Counseling and Advising Services.

-• Assist Counseling Faculty and staff with program review research needs.
+- SLOs would be defined and assessed for the following: - Online orientation processes (particularly measuring the effectiveness of the changes made to these processes) - New Student Orientation classes (COUN M03) - o "Mini-Orientations" provided at each level of MyNAV - New Student Orientation events - Preview Days - Services provided in the programs - Assist Outreach in determining the effectiveness of outreach activities. - Evaluate the progress of special student populations (International Students, Basic Skills, DSPS, EOPs, Former Foster Youth, Veterans, students over the age of 25, etc.) as compared to the traditional student population (age 18-24). - Work with Counseling Faculty and staff to analyze CCSSE survey results and determine if follow-up surveys would be helpful.
+Assist in the development, administration and analysis of such surveys. - Assist Counseling Faculty and staff with program review research needs.